Skip to main content

 • Volunteers and signs will direct you to your specific location.

-• Present yourself well: dress business casual or business professional, wear your name tag, turn off cell phone or personal computer (or turn off volume).
+• Present yourself well: dress business casual or business professional (or appropriate performance attire); wear your name tag; turn off cell phone or personal computer (or turn off volume).

-• Consider bringing business cards, resumes, or contact info to distribute to people interested in your work, including your name, home university, academic program, email and/or phone number, title of your poster and/or abstract of your project.
+• Be prepared to network!
+Consider bringing business cards, resumes, or contact info to distribute to people interested in your work, which would include your name, home university, academic program, email and/or phone number, title of your poster and/or abstract of your project.

 • Be prepared to learn!
-This is an excellent opportunity to confidently share your hard work and humbly look forward to respectful questions and constructive feedback.
+This is an excellent opportunity to share your hard work and look forward to respectful questions and constructive feedback.

 If you have questions, please contact SURC@suny.edu